underscoreio/underscoreio/src/html/_posts/2015-04-24-distributed-teams.md

 Peer coaches are pretty much the ideal way to level-up the team.
 What's a peer coach in this context?
-They'll be a regular team member, perhaps a little more advanced than the average, but who are able and willing to share ideas and tricks.
+They'll be a regular team member, perhaps a little more advanced than the average, who is able and willing to share ideas and tricks.

-The help from mentoring---either in person, via pairing, or code review---is a role that need more experience.
+The help from mentoring---either in person, via pairing, or code review---is a role that needs more experience.
 As Eckstein says in [her book on the subject][book]:

 > "Mentors benefit protégés not only by their experience and advice but also by their encouragement to adopt and adapt project culture, especially if changes in attitude are required, as, for example, with test-driven development requests."

 I would add: "especially if adopting a functional style of thinking".
 Here's a concrete example of that.
-I've been on mentoring session where the developer was struggling to make progress with _the mechanics_ of writing Scala.
+I've been on a mentoring session where the developer was struggling to make progress with _the mechanics_ of writing Scala.
 What they needed to do was think about the types involved, and the functions required to go between them.
-The code then gets a lot easier to write.
+The code then became a lot easier to write.
 This switch in thinking doesn't always come naturally, but is relatively easy to show and practice.

-# Talk More
+## Talk More

-To implement support and mentoring in a distributed team, we've found it useful to have a dedicated channel in Slack (IRC, Flowdock....) set aside for questions and code discussions.
+To implement support and mentoring in a distributed team, we've found it useful to have a dedicated channel in Slack (IRC, Flowdock, ...) set aside for questions and code discussions.
 It's a safe place for asking questions, no matter how dumb or otherwise.

 Sometimes this works out as someone asking a question, and getting an answer.
 Other times it will escalate into a discussion, screen sharing session, Google Hangout, or pair coding spike to explore an area.